How Mindfulness Builds a Strong Foundation for Holistic Wellness

 Mindful Eating

 Before each meal, take a moment to assess your hunger levels.
 Eat slowly and savor each bite, paying attention to flavors, textures, and how the food makes you feel.
 This practice helps you build a healthy relationship with food.
+This doesn’t have to look perfect in real life, even just slowing down for the first few bites makes a big difference.

 Mindful Self-Care